- 1 Kauna'oa Beach, Big Island, Hawaii

 Playa Grande, Tamarindo, Costa Rica

 If you’re after strong surf and not just secluded white shores, consider Costa Rica’s Playa Grande.
 Part of the Marino Las Baulas National Park in the Guanacaste province, the beach attracts surfers of every level and from all around the globe with its year-round south swells.
 If your crew includes non-surfers, they’ll also find plenty to see and do.
 As one of the most important leatherback turtle nesting sites, you can book a nighttime tour to witness the creatures come ashore and lay their eggs (the season runs October to March).
 You can also explore the nearby estuary, which divides Playa Grande from Tamarindo town.
+Rest up at Hotel Cantarana, a tranquil sweet spot in Costa Rica's nature-filled scape.
 Keep on the lookout for howler monkeys, American crocodiles, and herons.

 Black's Beach, La Jolla, California